craig-davis/craig-davis.github.io/_posts/2015-06-29-rule-31-essential-bike-tool-kit.markdown

 - [Flexible Fabric Band-Aids](http://amzn.to/1dsKwPu)<br>
   Perfect for knuckles or briar cuts
 - [Victorinox Swiss Army Pocket Knife](http://amzn.to/1CEATnn)<br>
   In order to make this fit, you may need to file off the keychain ring attachment.
 The scissors, knife, nailfile, and tweezers are great.
-I've file my tweezer down to have a point instead of square.
+I've filed my tweezer down to have a point instead of square.
 It's great for splinters and cactus needles.
 - 50 Cents<br>
   For an air machine at a gas station - if things have gone really, really wrong.
 I have a story.
 - 20 dollar bill (not pictured)<br>